grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

 ## Artist Participation

-Anyone can submit an original work of art (painting, oil, watercolor or acrylic, graphic design, or collage) that will be applied to an Electrical Signal Box.
+Anyone can submit an original work of art (painting, oil, watercolor or acrylic, graphic design, or photography) that will be applied to an Electrical Signal Box.
 Invitations will be extended to anyone willing to meet the requirements of this call for artists.
 A general invitation to submit proposals is being issued to the public—both